WHAT IS 'PROPER' FALAFEL FOR US

 The Sabich sandwich is a celebration of flavors, colors and textures: its drippy, its messy, some creamy bites, some crunchy chunks, bursts of freshness next to hearty slow-cooked flavors.

 It’s a true mix of food cultures.
-The main components come from the Jewish-Iraqi kitchen: fried-aubergine, potato and slow-cooked egg.
+The main components come from the Jewish-Iraqi kitchen: fried-aubergine and slow-cooked egg.
 When stuffed in a pita with local condiments - it became a popular street food in

 What makes a great Sabich?
 For us Sabich is more than the sum of its parts.
 We start by sourcing high quality ingredients and cooking each of them in the best way we can.
 The star is the Aubergine, we developed a special method to remove its bitterness and make it ultra-crispy.
-The potato is cooked, then roasted in the oven for extra crispiness, and the egg is slowly cooked for deep flavor.
+The egg is slowly cooked with herbs for deep flavor.
 But the secret is in how the sandwich is engineered: layering the many ingredients with the right proportions is real craftsmanship and results in a superb mix of flavor and texture with every bite.

 We see Sabich as the wild younger sister of Hummus.
 Instead of focused flavors, Sabich is full of ingredients and layers of flavor.
 While Hummus and Falafel have ancient traditions, Sabich was developed only a few decades ago.